benduong2001/benduong2001.github.io/capstoneproject.md

       * These included:
           * The metropolitan region that the origin and destination zipcodes of the order resided in
           * The population density and weather conditions on the route between the 2 locations
-      * I would perform T-Tests in python, which showed that these features indeed had a statistical significance with respect to the offer rate standard deviation per order.